vigour-io/wrapper/README.md

 ###Observations:

 ####Lg webos Tv
 For Lg webostv, a manually process is required before run the build script.
 Lg uses a SDK to generate ipk files, and this SDK is not available on npm.
 To download the SDK just go to [LG developer web site](http://developer.lge.com/webOSTV/sdk/web-sdk/sdk-installation/), and follow the steps.
-If you want to understand more about the SDK CLI you can [read mode here](http://developer.lge.com/webOSTV/sdk/web-sdk/webos-tv-cli/using-webos-tv-cli/ ).
+If you want to understand more about the SDK CLI you can [read more here](http://developer.lge.com/webOSTV/sdk/web-sdk/webos-tv-cli/using-webos-tv-cli/ ).

 ##### specific details:
  - Use the default folder path when installing the SDK